codingliteracy/CodingLiteracyTrainer/README.md

 Our learning model is based on a framework called Adaptive Intrinsic Curiosity.
 Inspired by [Lisa Meeden’s work](http://www.cs.swarthmore.edu/~meeden) in developmental robotics, AIC attempts to identify the right level of difficulty for a learner, avoiding both “plateaus,” where problems are too easy to be interesting, and “mountains,” where they’re too difficult.

 ## Implementation
-COLT is front-end web application.
+COLT is a front-end web application.
 Its code, including the learning model and random program generation algorithms, are written in JavaScript.
 It uses the Bootstrap framework for layout and styling.

 ## Authors
 COLT was created by Neeraj Chatlani and [Dan Myers](http://dansmyers.github.io) at [Rollins College](http://www.rollins.edu).